If you’ve been researching quality boots and you’re wondering what a Goodyear welt is, you’re in the right spot.

 The absence of the additional welt allows the footwear silhouette to be much sleeker in appearance.
-As a result, they are most often found on dressier shoes and boots such as Beckett Simonon, which offers Blake Stitching but with a decorative stitch on the welt as well.
-In the case of Paraboots however, you can still get that chunky aesthetic but with the Blake stitching.
+As a result, they are most often found on dressier boots such as Beckett Simonon.

 They can still be resoled, but require a Blake Stitch machine that not all cobblers may have.
-They are also typically less waterproof by design, as there are stitch holes that go directly from the outsole into the insole and can allow water more easily seep in.
+They’re also typically less waterproof by design, as there are stitch holes that go directly from the outsole into the insole and can allow water more easily seep in.

 What does a Goodyear welt do?

 Secures the upper to the midsole and outsole in a way that allows the outsole to be replaced once worn out, without damaging the upper.

 Despite the upfront cost, a well-maintained pair of goodyear welted footwear can be resoled indefinitely, making them a good investment in the long run.